 If residue or suds appear during a Self Clean cycle, then we recommend to run another Self Clean cycle afterwards.

-The Self Clean LED will display after 20 washes on a top load model or 40 washes on a front load model.
+The Self Clean reminder LED will display after 20 washes on a top load model or 40 washes on a front load model.
 Although you do not need to run a Self Clean cycle immediately, we recommend that you run one at your earliest opportunity.
 It's also a good idea to run one at least once a month if you do not do many washes in a month.

 Pull and open the washer detergent drawer until it stops.

 Remove the detergent dispensers by lifting them out and then rinsing them with warm water to remove traces of accumulated detergent residue.

 You can remove the washer detergent drawer by pushing in on the ends of each side of the drawer at the same time and then pulling it out (as shown in the image).

 On a front load washer, push down on the tab between the bleach and pre-wash compartments as you pull the drawer out.